WinterLi1993/SAVI/README.md

 **More Detailed Documentation**

-For more detailed documentation, refer to [this page](http://www.oliverelliott.org/article/bioinformatics/doc_savi/).
+This page has the most up-to-date documentation, but for a more detailed overview [read this](http://www.oliverelliott.org/article/bioinformatics/doc_savi/).